vivid-planet/comet/.changeset/brown-kids-develop.md

 "@comet/admin": major
 ---

-SaveBoundary now creates a subroute by default
+Create a subroute by default in `SaveBoundary`

-default path is ./save, change it using subRoutePath prop
+The default path is `./save`, you can change it using the `subRoutePath` prop.